Quick Links

 Spring

 Netball Students will continue to develop their key skills that will be observed in the chosen sport for moderation.
 Specific drills will be repeated in preparation for exam day.
 Opportunities to lead warm ups, specific activities, score and umpire will be available every lesson.
 Specification from AQA GCSE PE board will be used and often referred back to.
-Key skills: Passing and receiving (chest pass, shoulder pass, one/two handed passing), Dodging – single/double/sprint, Marking a player, Shooting (close/distance) or rebounding (attacking or defending) or marking a pass/intercepting (centre court players), Footwork and movement – landing on one/two feet, pivoting.AQA GCSE Netball specification All pupils engaged in taking on roles and responsibilities within the lesson; scoring, referring or coaching for example.
-Pupils will also be performing the skills learned in KS3 in a more challenging environment.
+Key skills: Passing and receiving (chest pass, shoulder pass, one/two handed passing), Dodging – single/double/sprint, Marking a player, Shooting (close/distance) or rebounding (attacking or defending) or marking a pass/intercepting (centre court players), Footwork and movement – landing on one/two feet, pivoting.AQA GCSE Netball specification All students engaged in taking on roles and responsibilities within the lesson; scoring, referring or coaching for example.
+Students will also be performing the skills learned in KS3 in a more challenging environment.
 Effort and participation is fundamental Active engagement, effort and discussions will take place between peers and teachers to highlight understanding of the importance of an active healthy lifestyle.
 Understanding of performance and implementing feedback will be vital to get the best grade.

 Spring